 - Cultivate talented, high performers to take on positions of increased leadership responsibility with HRC

-The core of the program consists of an intensive four-day transformational leadership learning retreat with 24 women from January 22-25, 2015, in Washington, DC.
+The core of the program consists of an intensive four-day transformational leadership learning retreat in Washington, D.C.

 As a participant, you will:

 - Strengthen your ability to stand in your vision (individually and collectively as a part of a team) as a passionate, genuine leader

 - Increase your capacity to influence people through more effective communication and to give and to receive powerful feedback

 - To be able to lead resourcefully, increase your awareness of women's unique approach to leadership and understand the impact of gender bias through the intersections of sexuality, power, race, ethnicity, gender identity & expression, and class

 - Develop a higher skill set regarding cultural competence, cross-cultural communication, and breaking through the internalized voice of oppression that inhibits your leadership as a woman